Keyboard shortcuts

 Anatomy of a Flow Shader

-Every flow shader has a name, a target (always fragment for visual effects), and a body of declarations:
+Every flow shader has a name, a target, and a body of declarations:

 @flow <name> {